trajectory-invariants/invariants_py_ros/README.md

 -- put results on ROS topics and make an additional ROS node that plots the data in Python -- put results on ROS topics and use RQTgraph and/or rviz

-Example of vizualization in rviz (black = estimated trajectory of the measured object inside window of OCP, axes = current pose measurement but only the position is being used now).
+Quick first test of vizualization in rviz (black = estimated trajectory of the measured object inside window of OCP, axes = current pose measurement but only the position is being used now).

 ![screenshot rviz](data/screenshot_rviz_trajectory.png)

+The estimated trajectory is always trailing behind the measurement as expected.
+There is a small delay between measurement and window, to be checked (note that invariants component is limited to 20 Hz).

 ### Online trajectory generation